PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Example:

-	This page has been viewed {Page.NrTimesMarkdownLoaded:=try Page.NrTimesMarkdownLoaded+1 catch 1} times since you last navigated to this page.
+	This page has been viewed {Page.NrTimesMarkdownLoaded:=exists(Page.NrTimesMarkdownLoaded) ?
+Page.NrTimesMarkdownLoaded+1 : 1} times since you last navigated to this page.

 This becomes:

-This page has been viewed {Page.NrTimesMarkdownLoaded:=try Page.NrTimesMarkdownLoaded+1 catch 1} times since you last navigated to this page.
+This page has been viewed {Page.NrTimesMarkdownLoaded:=exists(Page.NrTimesMarkdownLoaded) ?
+Page.NrTimesMarkdownLoaded+1 : 1} times since you last navigated to this page.

 ### Current request